tylerlong/bun-dler/README.md

 In watch mode, you may also manually trigger re-bundle by pressing `p`.
 You may quit by pressing `q` or `ctrl + c`.

+## Production mode

+You may pass `-p` or `--production` to enable watch mode.
+In production mode, environment variable `NODE_ENV` will be set to "production" and code will be minified.

 ## Host local files

 This library installs [serve](https://www.npmjs.com/package/serve).
 So that you can: